Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

 \subsubsection{Objective function}

-Similar to the formulation of the objective function in Eqn.~\ref{equ:alignObj}, we formulate a three-term objective function parameterized by a set of transformation parameters $P=\{\bm{p}_n\}_{n=1}^{N^e}$, where $\bm{p}_n$ is the transformation parameters for leaf candidate $\bm{U}_n$.
+Similar to Equation~\ref{equ:alignObj}, we formulate a three-term objective function parameterized by a set of transformation parameters $\bm{P}=\{\bm{p}_n\}_{n=1}^{N^e}$, where $\bm{p}_n$ is the transformation parameters for leaf candidate $\bm{U}_n$.

-The first term is to update $P$ so that the transformed leaf candidates are well aligned with the edge map $\bm{V}$ of current frame.
-It is computed as the average CM distance:
+First, $\bm{P}$ is updated so that the transformed leaf candidates are well aligned with the edge map $\bm{V}$.
+The first term is computed as the average CM distance of the transformed leaf candidates:

-The second term is to encourage the synthesized mask from all transformed candidates to be similar to the test frame mask $\bm{m}$.
-Since the synthesized mask of one transformed leaf candidate is ${\bf{M}}_n(\bm{W}^{-1}(\bm{X};\bm{p}_n))$, we formulate the second objective as:
+The second term is to encourage the synthesized mask from all transformed candidates to be similar to the test mask $\bm{m}$.
+The synthesized mask of one transformed leaf candidate is ${\bf{M}}_n(\bm{W}^{-1}(\bm{X};\bm{p}_n))$, we formulate the second term as: